-Thank you son for being such a great teacher to your brother,
+Thank you son for being a great teacher to your brother,

-Showing him things and teaching him tricks he couldn’t possibly learn from his mother.
+Showing him the tricks and things he’d never learn from his mother.

-Showing him where monsters live and making him believe.
+Revealing where monsters live, and making him believe.

-Thank you son for showing him how to turn on the garden tap,
+Thank you son for teaching him how to turn on the outside tap,

-And not telling me when he flooded the garden, nearly drowning the poor cat.
+Shame he flooded the garden nearly drowning the poor cat.

-Thank you son for showing him hiding places where you put all the shoes,
+Thank you son for showing him where mummy hides all the glue,

 Thank you son for showing him how loud his voice could be,